 - Don’t be afraid to use paint to transform furniture.
 Check out Pinterest for tutorials, and add a coat of paint to less-than-perfect wood furniture.
 (Make sure it’s wood, though, and not a composite material.)

-- Even though all of my apartments had cream walls and different colors of carpeting in each new location, I added color through my accessories.
+- Even though all of my apartments had cream walls and different colors of carpeting in each new location, I added color to rooms through my accessories.
 Sticking to two accent colors – blue and yellow – I was able to search for decorative pieces to add to my home and help everything look like it matched in some way.

 As you try these simple and frugal tips, you’ll be able to change your home decorating frustrations, even if you’re on a tight budget.